lscientific/PRStuning/README.md

 ./simdata/: Simulated data with correlated SNPs
 - GWAS training dataset ssf.txt sample size N0=5000, N1=5000
-- Weight file weight_ldpred.txt is generated using LDpred (https://github.com/bvilhjal/ldpred).
+- PRS weight file weight_ldpred.txt is generated using LDpred (https://github.com/bvilhjal/ldpred).
 The parameters are the fractions of causal markers
-- Weight file weight_pt.txt only contains independent SNPs after pruning.
+- PRS weight file weight_pt.txt only contains independent SNPs after pruning.
 The parameters are p-value thresholds
 - Testing genotype data ./simdata/geno(.bim/bed/fam) have 500 controls and 500 cases
 - Reference data are generated from 2000 controls
 - All datasets share the same LD structure AR(1) with rho=0.2